How to grow sweet peas

 Removing tendrils from sweet peas

-Sweet peas are a hardy annual, which means they will tolerate cold, even a light frost below if freezing.
-They are tougher than they look and will take a regular frost down to around -4.
-It is only if a hard frost or prolonged period of low temperatures is forecast, that Sweet Peas require protection, such as with a fleece.
+There is often confusion about when in the spring is the right time to plant out Sweet Peas.
+Sweet peas are hardy annuals, which means they will tolerate cold, even a light frost, and can survive below freezing.
+They are tougher than they look and will take a frost down to around -4.
+Protect the Sweet Peas with a fleece if a hard frost or prolonged period of low temperatures is forecast.

-As Sweet peas are hardy, do not leave planting until too late.
-Sweet Pea can be planted during from March onwards.
-They are best grown with a support, such as a trellis or an obelisk, and tie the sweet peas in.
+As Sweet peas are hardy, you can plant them out earlier to get a head start.
+Sweet Pea can be planted from March onwards.
+They are best grown with support, such as a trellis or an obelisk, and tie the sweet peas in.

 How to Grow Sweet Peas from Seed